Two Coaches Among Those Killed In Florida School Shooting

 Two of those who were killed were beloved coaches.
 Aaron Feis was an assistant football coach and security guard at the school, while Chris Hixon was the athletic director and wrestling coach.

-Douglas head football coach Willis May Jr. told All Things Considered that he last saw Feis and Hixon was when they was speeding toward the scene in a golf cart to see if they could help.
+Douglas head football coach Willis May Jr. told All Things Considered that he last saw Feis and Hixon when they were speeding toward the scene in a golf cart to see if they could help.

 "Their job is when we have an altercation or a fight or anything, they're on their golf carts and they're there immediately and they are dealing with the situation," he said.